-These days we’re pretty good at using agile development processes like Scrum and Kanban.
-We also have grown-up things like continuous integration and Aeron chairs (or sofas to work on if that’s more your style).
-You’ll get a decent Macbook Pro, or an equivalent Linux laptop if you prefer.
+We also have nice things like freshly-ground coffee, Aeron chairs (or sofas to work on if that’s more your style), and bacon sandwiches (or non-hog alternatives) on Fridays.
+You’ll also get a decent Macbook Pro, or an equivalent Linux laptop if you prefer.

 Hours and Salary

-Could be a full-time, part-time or freelance scenario (we’re a bit tight about freelance rates though eh?).
-Currently all Delib’s developers are part-time, with the option for scale-up days each month.
+This could be a full-time or a part-time role.
+Currently most of Delib’s developers are part-time, with the option for scale-up days each month.
 We find that this arrangement suits our work/life/childcare/hangover requirements perfectly.

 Sound interesting?
 Send us a covering letter and your CV to email@example.com.

 We don’t place too much faith in CVs, the covering letter is really what we look at.
 If we like the look of yours we’ll get you in for a standard hiring interview.